contiamo/redux-track/README.md

 ## How do I use it?

 Simple!
-Just add a `reduxTrack` prop with a _reference_ to your tracking function.
+Just add a `reduxTrack` property with a _reference_ to your tracking function into your [action](https://redux.js.org/docs/basics/Actions.html) or action creator.
 Here's a little case study.

 ### Case Study: Generic Event Tracker